nil-andreu/dr-ecommerce/README.md

 The ones that are going to be able to make orders are the users that are validated.
 So for this, we have to personalize the views.py --> validate_user_session.

 Next, what we would have to do is add all the details which the user is bringing in from the front end and add them into the admin panel.
 For doing this, when the user hits a certain route, we need to execute a method which is reponsible for collecting all the data nad pushing the data in the admin.
+This is also in views.py.

 Remember that for the login, we have to make a POST request.